swagger-api/swagger-ui/README.md

 oauth2RedirectUrl | OAuth redirect URL
 operationsSorter | Apply a sort to the operation list of each API.
 It can be 'alpha' (sort by paths alphanumerically), 'method' (sort by HTTP method) or a function (see Array.prototype.sort() to know how sort function works).
 Default is the order returned by the server unchanged. configUrl | Configs URL parameterMacro | MUST be a function.
-Function to modify parameters.
+Function to set default value to parameters.
 Accepts two arguments parameterMacro(operation, parameter).
-Operation is an object passed for context, remains immutable, parameter can be changed directly
+Operation and parameter are objects passed for context, both remain immutable modelPropertyMacro | MUST be a function.
+Function to set default values to each property in model.
+Accepts one argument modelPropertyMacro(property), property is immutable

 ### Plugins